Monday, June 15, 2026

 The market for biostimulants is growing worldwide, driven by demand for sustainably produced food.
 According to Spherical Insights, the global biostimulants market is expected to surpass USD 9.8 billion by 2032, growing at an annual rate of 11.1% from 2022.
 This rapid growth is driven by the push for more sustainable farming practices and the rising demand for high-quality crops.

-She also points out that affordability and integration into existing systems are the main factors holding back adoption, especially in grains.
-In addition, she notes that the lengthy approval processes and the need for feasibility studies make it harder for farmers to access new products.
+She also points out that affordability and integration into existing application systems are the main factors holding back adoption, especially in grains.
+In addition, she notes that the lengthy regulatory approval processes and the need for feasibility studies make it harder for farmers to access new products.

 Biostimulants support plants during stress by helping maintain normal metabolic processes that would otherwise reduce yield and crop quality.
 Photo: Pexels